 With regard to any information or any statement based on such information contained in this section "Independent Research Consultant Report" which is derived from the following third party sources, the parties cited in the numbered endnotes below have not provided their consent, for the purposes of Section 249 of the SFA, to the inclusion of the information cited and attributed to them in this section "Independent Research Consultant Report" prepared by Bella, and are therefore not liable for such information under Sections 253 and 254 of the SFA.
-As this section "Independent Research Consultant Report" has been prepared by Bella for the purposes of incorporation in the Prospectus, the directors of the Issuer, the Issuer, the Sponsor, the Lead Managers and the Underwriters have relied on Bella to ensure that the relevant information from the relevant source has been reproduced in its proper form and context and that the information is extracted accurately and fairly from the relevant source.
+As this section "Independent Research Consultant Report" has been prepared by Bella for the purposes of incorporation in the Prospectus, the directors of the Issuer, the Issuer, the Sponsor, the Lead Managers and the Underwriters have relied on Bella to ensure that the information is extracted accurately and fairly from the relevant source.
 None of the directors of the Issuer, the Issuer, the Sponsor, the Lead Managers, the Underwriters or any other party has conducted an independent review of the information from such source or verified the accuracy of the contents of the relevant information and does not accept any responsibility for such information, including whether that information is accurate, complete or up-to-date.